kylermccoy/WebCheckers/docs/DesignDoc.md

 On the other side, our UI package is the reason for our high efferent coupling value as the package alone has an efferent coupling value of 96.
 However, we didn’t see this as too large of a problem because just by the nature of the classes and packages that the UI tier uses, a higher efferent coupling value is inevitable.

 Lastly, we thought that our project will benefit from added Javadoc comments.
 After seeing our low project average, we thought that bringing it up would be a simple task that would make our project easier to understand by anyone who wanted to work on it or learn from it.

+### UI Changes

+I would recommend to make the navigation bar much more visible by making it bigger or something related.
+A first time user may be puzzled as to what they would need to do when they first reach the homepage as the page welcomes them but does not direct them to sign in and they don’t notice the nav bar.
+I would also change the welcome message to direct them to sign in, if they are not already.

+The website should also be checking if the game ended periodically for players who are in their turn currently.
+If a player who is waiting for their move resigns, the player who is making the move is not notified until they make a move and try to submit it or refresh the page.
+This may confuse users as to what happened.

+Certain fonts should also be bolded to make it easier to read and the message texts should be shortened to a nice brief sentence so the user does not get disturbed with a wall of text.
+More enticing buttons would also make a nice addition for the users to click on when starting a game or spectating a game.

+Instead of providing the rules to users, I could make it intuitive by implementing an all possible moves viewer for users so that they could see all the moves that are legal when they click a piece.
+This would reduce the chances that an error is made significantly if the users are able to notice the suggestions and make the gameplay much more smooth.
+This feature would be enabled by default and can be disabled if players want to have a more serious game of checkers.

 ## Testing